blue-crona/frontend-mentor-news-homepage/README.md

 ### What I learned

 I learned more about CSS animations and discovered the Picture HTML 5 element.
-This was the first time I developed something using a mobile-first workflow. - I plan to apply what I've learned in future projects.
+This was the first time I developed something using a mobile-first workflow and plan to use the workflow in future projects.

 ### Continued development